better-internet/radworks-docs/docs/understanding-radicle/faq.md

 the
 [RadicleDAO](https://forest-text-046.notion.site/Radicle-Governance-Hub-01b9f8e757cc4426ab64d2146071f46b#ee45f5993b2e4ff2bc95bfa3536c6450).
 The [Treasury](https://etherscan.io/address/0x8da8f82d2bbdd896822de723f55d6edf416130ba#tokentxns) is a community-owned and governed pool of capital for developing and growing the Radicle network and community.
-Those who own RAD tokens can propose, vote on, and implement new initiatives, which are funded through the Treasury's combination of RAD token and USDC.
+Those who own $RAD tokens can propose, vote on, and implement new initiatives, which are funded through the Treasury's combination of $RAD token and USDC.

 See the [Radicle Governance